Nursing is a rewarding job, but the days can be long and exhausting.

 But it can be hard working, often depending on the assignment you take.
 For some, the strains that come with travel nursing can be a hard pill to swallow.

 So, what should you consider when deciding between travel nursing vs per diem nursing?
 Some nurses may struggle with the following:

 Less Flexibility in Schedule

 Travel nurses are typically filling in wherever they might be needed.
 Because of their high demand, they usually have less flexibility in their schedule.

-Sometimes this means working through many weekends and/or holidays, depending on how the scheduled contract falls.
+Sometimes, this means working through weekends and/or holidays, depending on how the scheduled contract falls.

-Many singles enjoy the lifestyle that comes with travel nursing, but that’s not to say many travel nurses aren’t married, have families, or leave behind close friendships.
+Many people enjoy the lifestyle that comes with travel nursing, but that’s not to say many travel nurses aren’t married, have families, or leave close friendships behind.

 Although living and working somewhere new can be an exciting experience, it might be difficult to constantly pack up and leave your family and friends behind.